GruppoPotente/MissVenom/README.md

 ###Root/jailbread/unlock not required###

-Usage:
+Usage (v1.1.4.0):
-- Make sure your mobile device is on the same subnet as your machine
+- Make sure your mobile device is on the same WLAN subnet as your machine
-- Install server.crt as trusted root certificate on your mobile device
-- Unregister WhatsApp app (e.g. wipe app data)
+- Unregister WhatsApp app on your device (e.g. wipe app data)
 - Start MissVenom.exe
-- Set DNS address on your phone to the displayed IP address (in WiFi->Static IP configuration)
+- Set DNS address on your device to the displayed IP address (in WiFi->Static IP configuration)
-- **Reboot phone to clear DNS cache before proceeding**
+- Open your device's browser and go to https://cert.whatsapp.net to install root certificate
-- Register WhatsApp on your device
+- Open and register WhatsApp on your device
-- Your identity and password will appear in MissVenom
+- Your identity and password will appear in MissVenom as well as in MissVenom.log

 TODO:
-- TCP dump (currently working on)
-- TCP decryption (currently working on)
+- TCP stream capture (currently working on)
-- Deserialize GET and JSON for nice formatting
+- Deserialize GET and JSON for nice formatting (fancy fancy)
-- Respond with server.v2.crt on requesting https://cert.whatsapp.net (for easy deployment)
 - ARP spoofing (making your life easier, one commit at a time)